 Lice Fly and Jump From Head To Head

-Lice do not have wings and, unlike fleas, their legs are not springy so they lack the ability to jump.
+Lice do not have wings, and, unlike fleas, their legs are not springy, so they lack the ability to jump.
 They do not travel from head to head by flying or jumping from person to person.
-As mentioned before, the primary mode of transportation is by crawling directly from one person’s head to another person's head.
+As mentioned before, the primary mode of transportation is crawling directly from one person's head to another person's head.
 They can move very quickly, despite having short legs.

 You Must Clean Your House Thoroughly To Get Rid Of Lice

 This is by far one of the most common and problematic of all myths about head lice because this part of head lice treatments is often the most cumbersome and exhausting for the primary caregiver in a household – and yet it is an unnecessary step that many families take when dealing with an outbreak of lice.
-In addition, it adds an unnecessary expense on top of the unexpected cost of normal head lice treatment.
-Head lice do not live in the home in places such as the bed, pillow, couch, curtains, carpets – the list could go on.
+In addition, it adds an unnecessary expense on top of the unexpected cost of standard head lice treatment.
+Head lice do not live in the home in places such as the bed, stuffed animals, pillow, couch, curtains, carpets – the list could go on.
 If head lice happen to fall off of the head, they are separated from the warmth and the food source that they need to survive.
 Without these benefits, a louse will die from starvation within 24 hours.
-If treated properly, using a method that removes all bugs and eggs from the hair, a head lice infestation will be eradicated without the need to do a deep clean and excessive laundry.
+If appropriately treated, using a method that removes all bugs and eggs from the hair, a head lice infestation will be eradicated without the need to do a deep clean and excessive laundry.
 When researching professional lice services, be leery of those recommending this extra, time-intensive step

 The Whole Family Should Be Treated With Pesticide Shampoos

 A question we are asked, especially in cases where elderly individuals may be exposed, is can adults get lice?
 With regard to the use of pesticide shampoos, those who do not have a confirmed case of head lice should not be treated as these types of treatment do come with their fair share of potentially undesirable side effects and do not serve as a preventative for head lice.
-However, it is important to understand that these shampoos have lost their effectiveness over the years to head lice.
-Head lice have become increasingly resistant to these shampoos, so if your family is infected with super lice, these shampoos likely will be ineffective anyway.
+However, it is important to understand that these shampoos have lost their effectiveness over the years and often fail to kill lice.
+Head lice infestations have become increasingly resistant to these shampoos, so if your family is infected with super lice, these shampoos likely will be ineffective anyway.

 Head Lice Services Take Away The Myth

 LiceDoctors Head Lice Removal Services offers in-home head lice removal.
-Technicians use all natural ingredients and LiceDoctors has the lowest prices in the area.
-LiceDoctors is available 7 days a week--day or evening.
-Treatment comes with a 100% guarantee.
+Technicians use all natural ingredients, and LiceDoctors has the lowest prices in the area.
+LiceDoctors is available 7 days a week-day or evening.
+Treatment comes with a full guarantee.
 Check us out at www.licedoctors.com and give us a call today.
 You will be happy that you did.
 We guarantee it!